Capstone-Projects-2023-Fall/project-studysync/README.md

 ## Required Resources

-To successfully develop StudySync, we'll need a thorough understanding of ReactJS, NodeJS, ExpressJS, and MongoDB.
+To successfully develop StudySync, we'll need a thorough understanding of ReactJS, NodeJS, ExpressJS, and Firebase.
 Hardware-wise, potent development computers and a robust server (either on-premise or cloud-based) are crucial.
-On the software front, essential tools include development frameworks for React, Node, and MongoDB, an IDE like Visual Studio Code, version control via GitHub, and testing tools like Jest and Postman.
+On the software front, essential tools include development frameworks for React, Node, and Firebase, an IDE like Visual Studio Code, version control via GitHub, and testing tools like Jest and Postman.

 ## Collaborators